-Please call the Adult Career and Special Student Services office for questions or clarification.
+Please contact the Adult Career and Special Student Services office for questions or clarification.

 Apply to be a Guest auditor using the University Special student online application.
 When asked to select your student type on the application, choose ‘Guest Auditor/Guest Auditor/UGST’.

-Please submit your application at least 3 weeks before the start of the term in which you hope to enroll to allow ample time for processing.
+Please submit your application at least 3 weeks before the start of the term to allow ample time for processing.
 Once we receive your application, you will get a confirmation email from Adult Career and Special Student Services containing additional information.

-If you require accommodations for a disability, see Reasonable Accommodations and Guest Auditor/Senior Guest Auditor Students (pdf).
+If you require accommodations for a disability, see Reasonable Accommodations and Guest Auditor/Senior Guest Auditor Students.

 Are you a Wisconsin resident and over 60 years of age?
 Visit our Senior Guest auditor page for application instructions.

-Enroll via the new Course Search and Enroll tool
+- Enroll via the Course Search and Enroll tool

-Enroll for classes online using the Course Search and Enroll tool found in your MyUW portal.
+- Enroll for classes using the Course Search and Enroll tool found in your MyUW portal.
 Click HERE to access a guide to walk you through the new enrollment process.

 Tuition and fees